 Writing about personally experienced stressors or traumatic events has been associated with mental and physical health improvements in numerous studies2.

-Journal writing also offers the benefit of boosting memory.
-Seeing as the hand works with the brain to conceive and represent thoughts, it forces you to remember.
-This way, journaling helps to keep your memory sharp as it improves cognitive recollection.
+Journal writing also offers the benefit of boosting memory, seeing as the hand works with the brain to conceive and represent thoughts that force you to remember.
+This way, journaling helps keep your memory sharp and improves cognitive recollection.

 If you have been traumatized or dealing with PSTD, journaling has proven helpful for many.
 Writing practice can help to improve your mood and enhance your general well-being.
 This also means that it may help in managing depression and its symptoms.
-While journaling practice cannot suffice as professional treatment for depression, it serves well to complement professional treatment.
+While journaling practice cannot suffice as professional treatment for depression, it complements professional treatment.